Tipping Gotta Go

 The generally accepted counter-argument is that workers who depend on tips are paid so little that without tips they couldn't possibly survive, and that tips are a way to encourage good service but I find that America's tipping culture does nothing more than make waiters unnecessarily chatty and irritating, and apparently, constantly interrupting your meal and your conversation with your friends to ask "Is everything okay?" or "How is the meal going?" is what passes as "good service" here, but frankly I'd prefer the waiter remain silent and unseen until summoned because we actually do need something.

-I find it absurd that when I come to a restaurant, I am expected to pay the salary of the staff when I am neither the one who employed them nor can I take them home with me to serve me in my house (considering I am being strong armed into paying their wages).
+I find it absurd that when I come to a restaurant, I am expected to pay the salary of the staff when I am neither the one who employed them nor can I take them home with me to serve me in my house (considering I am being strong-armed into paying their wages).
+Also, I can't even believe the IRS taxes tips.
+A tip is a gift, and I find the very thought of taxing gifts disgusting.
+Probably, it could be wise for those restaurant owners to enroll in an irs fresh start program and learn how to compensate for taxes that we usually tend to use to defray what we originally owe to the government.
+It might help them understand not to charge tax on tips.

 Long story short, tipping as it is done in the US is an utterly ridiculous practice, and I say this as someone who cherishes the tipping culture in Nigeria, where extra money is dashed purely as a token of appreciation or as a reward for good service.
 (No, I am not talking about the police and their shameless "Anything for boys" lobbying.
 That's a different matter entirely).